knative/serving/docs/telemetry.md

 kubectl proxy
 ```

-This sets up a local proxy from your computer to the Kubernetes master that allows you to access multiple logging and reporting tools, including Kibana and Elasticsearch.
+This sets up a local proxy from your computer to the Kubernetes master that allows you to access multiple logging and reporting tools, including Kibana.

 Then navigate to the Kibana UI at this [link](http://localhost:8001/api/v1/namespaces/monitoring/services/kibana-logging/proxy/app/kibana "http://localhost:8001/api/v1/namespaces/monitoring/services/kibana-logging/proxy/app/kibana")
 (*It might take a couple of minutes for the proxy to work*).